h2non/bimg/README.md

 ```go
 func Shutdown()
 ```
 Thread-safe function to shutdown libvips.
-You could call this to drop caches as well.
+You can call this to drop caches as well.
 If libvips was already initialized, the function is no-op

 #### func  VipsDebugInfo